-Someone shared this story with me and it reminded me of how often we make judgements about situations or people without knowing all the facts.
-How wrong we can be:
+This story reminds me of how often we make judgements about situations or people without knowing the facts.
+How wrong we can be.

-The more we allow Christ to take control of our lives, the less likely we will be to make quick judgements about people or believe rumours.
-As we ask Him to put His love in our hearts we will become more like Him.
+The more we allow Christ to take control of our lives, the less likely we will be to make quick judgements about people or believe rumors.
+As we ask Him to put His love in our hearts, we will become more like Him.

 Lord Jesus, Your love is perfect.
 Thank You for being so patient and kind with us.When You judge and discipline us, it is because You know all the facts and it is for our good.
 Love always rules everything You do.
 We, on the other hand, are so often harsh and self-righteous when analyzing the actions of others.
 Today, we confess our critical and unkind attitudes to You and ask Your Spirit to enable us to be patient and kind.
 Amen.